 Our College also has several academics who work on these topics in additional ways.

 - For example, Dr Chisomo Kalinga is Wellcome Trust Medical Humanities Fellow in the Centre of African Studies and works on oral story-telling and health in Malawi.
 Other projects within African Studies also have a health and medical focus.

-- Prof. Charlotte Clarke is Head of the School of Health in Social Science, with research interests such as wellbeing in ageing, and dementia care in international contexts.
-Numerous colleagues within the School are undertaking research into the Health Humanities.
+- Prof. Charlotte Clarke is Professor of Health in Social Science, College Dean International and EFI Director of Global Communities, with research interests such as wellbeing in ageing, and dementia care in international contexts.
+Numerous colleagues within the School of Health in Social Science are undertaking research into the Health Humanities.